 You can be both humble and proud.
 Being proud is not the same as being prideful.
 Being proud in this sense means you are aware of who you are, what you’ve done, and what you will achieve in your life.
 In this sense, what it means to be proud is you have self-awareness.

-You’ve taken stock of where you are, how you got there and where you are going.
-And, that you take a measure of pride in the pitfalls and setbacks you’ve endured as well as your successes.
+You’ve taken stock of where you are, how you got there, and where you are going.
+And, that you take a measure of pride in the pitfalls and setbacks you’ve endured and your successes.
 Take pride in your appearance.
 When you look good, you feel good, and others take notice.